-The Pocono Mountain School District's Attendance Policy (#204) was revised on October 20, 2021, and can be found on our website at www.pmsd.org.
+The Pocono Mountain School District's Attendance Policy (#204) can be found on our website at www.pmsd.org.
 Please review the district's attendance policy as several changes have been made.
 These changes include providing written notice of multiple unexcused/unlawful absences, holding a Student Attendance Improvement Conference (SAIC) and creating a Student Attendance Improvement Plan (SAIP).
 It may also include referral to an attendance improvement program, notification to Children & Youth Services and the filing of a citation with the local magistrate.